|On this page…|

 Selecting potions of frequency-domain data is equivalent to filtering the data.
 For more information about filtering, see Filtering Data.

 After you select portions of the data, you can specify to use one data segment for estimating models and use the other data segment for validating models.
-For more information, see Specify Estimation and Validation Data in the GUI.
+For more information, see Specify Estimation and Validation Data in the App.

 Note: Selecting <--Preprocess > Quick start performs the following actions simultaneously: